"The

 blamed for it."

-In the Bible, prisoners sometimes conducted jail services!
+In the Bible, prisoners sometimes conducted jail services.
+In Acts 16:22-31

-In Acts 16:22-31 "A mob was quickly formed against Paul and Silas, and the
+"A mob was quickly formed against Paul and Silas, and the judges ordered them

 "Around midnight, as Paul and Silas were praying and singing hymns to the Lord